zilexa/Homeserver/filesystem/README.md

     - Data is mirrored on other disks, when a disk fails, the data is easily recoverable.
     - The most secure method to store precious data.
   - Cons
-    - Only half of the total storage space is available for data, because of duplication.
+    - It costs more: only half of the total storage space is available for data, because of duplication.
 Use only if you have plenty of disks.
     - requirements around disk sizes because of duplication.
-    - Although it is not known where files are stored, on which disk, it doesn't matter due to duplication.
+    - All disks will be spinning for file access/write and because of duplication, disks can wear out at the same pace, which means if 1 fails it is statistically likely a second one will fail soon.

-### The alternative, home-friendly method: BtrFS + MergerFS + snapraid-btrfs w/ optional tiered cache SSD!
+### The alternative, home-friendly method: BtrFS + snapraid-btrfs & MergerFS w/ optional tiered cache SSD!
 The default solution in this guide doesn't use BtrFS to pool disks into 1 filesystem, although Raid1 is optionally explained in the steps below.
 2 reasons:
 1. BtrFS Single pool is not secure enough for your personal data.